TheFenrisLycaon/Sentiment-Analysis/README.md

     |...
 ```

-The main jupyter notebook is placed under the main directory.
+The main script is placed under the main directory.
 The Trained models will be placed inside ```/bin```